-This figurine depicts the Bodhisattva of Compassion, Kuan Yin, standing on a lotus.
+This statue depicts the Bodhisattva of Compassion, Kuan Yin, standing on a lotus.
 Her right hand is raised with the palm outward to signify protection, while her left hand holds a vase with which she pours compassion on to the world.

 “The men love her, the children adore her, and the women chant her prayers.
 Whatever the temple may be, there is nearly always a chapel for Kuan Yin within its precincts; she lives in many homes, and in many, many hearts she sits enshrined.